giuliacalvi/msc-thesis-modal-constructions/README.md

 The experiments rely on data extracted from the itTenTen20 corpus (Sketch Engine), a large web-based corpus of Italian.
 The corpus is lemmatized and part-of-speech tagged, and was queried using Corpus Query Language (CQL).

 Modal–infinitive constructions were extracted using queries targeting sequences in which a modal verb (*dovere*, *potere*, *volere*) is immediately followed by an infinitive (tagged as `VMN0000`).
 Concordance lines were exported from Sketch Engine, including reference, left context, the key-word-in-context (modal + infinitive), and right context.
 Due to export limitations, a maximum of 10,000 concordance lines per query was retrieved.
-Sentence-level data was reconstructed by merging context fields (left, KWIC, right) and removing annotation markup.

 ### Included derived datasets